manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 # Tutorial 1 - Simulation with pendulums

-This tutorial aims at showcasing the main features of SAI when defining a simulation world.
+This tutorial aims at showcasing the main features of OpenSai when defining a simulation world.
 All the tutorial files are present in the `tutorials` folder.

 A very basic and uncomplete simulation is provided.
 Following this tutorial, you will learn how to complete the roboti model, add things to the simulation and interact with it.

 ## Launching the simulation and understanding the config files

 First, launch the first tutorial.
-From the root folder of the SAI repository:
+From the root folder of the OpenSai repository:

 ```
 sh scripts/tutorial_launch.sh 1